Asterott/rsschool-cv/cv.md

 **Telegram** [@Asterott](https://t.me/Asterott)

 ## **About Me**
+I am a Beginer Front End Developer.<br>
-My goal is to start a career as a junior front-end developer.
+I started my studies in 2021.
+My goal is to start a career as a junior front-end developer.<br>
-He started teaching in 2021.
-I have experience in layout.
-There is a desire to improve existing skills, as well as to master new ones.
+I like to study and learn something new.
+I like to read books, listen to music.

 ## **Skills**
 **Вasics**